-- Checklists – Most of the organizations have standard checklists readily available based on their experience or use checklists from the existing industry.
+- Checklists – Most organizations have standard checklists readily available based on their experience or use checklists from the existing industry.
 A checklist will help the project manager to develop a plan and also to verify whether all the required information is included in the project management plan.

-- Focus groups – The focus group technique brings together the project stakeholders to discuss the project management approach and the integration of the different components of the project management plan.
+- Focus Groups – The focus group technique brings together the project stakeholders to discuss the project management approach and the integration of the different components of the project management plan.

 Interpersonal and Team Skills

-- Conflict management – The main benefit of the conflict management technique is that it’s used to bring diverse stakeholders into a collective agreement or decision based on all the aspects of the project management plan.
+- Conflict Management – The main benefit of the conflict management technique is that it’s used to bring diverse stakeholders into a collective agreement or decision based on all the aspects of the project management plan.